70% Rule Calculator

 Enter the After-Repair Value (ARV)

-ARV is the estimated market value of the property after all renovations are complete — not the current as-is value and not the asking price.
-If you don't have a reliable estimate, use the ARV Calculator first to build it from comparables.
-Pull 3–5 recent comparable sales within a 0.5–1 mile radius and adjust for size and condition differences for the most accurate input.
+ARV is the estimated market value of the property after all renovations are complete -- not the current as-is value and not the asking price.
+If you do not have a reliable estimate, use the ARV Calculator first to build it from comparables.
+Consider pulling 3-5 recent comparable sales within your target area and adjusting for size and condition differences.

 2